arkency/posts/posts/2022-11-03-test-which-reminded-me-why-i-dont-really-like-rspec.md

 # Test which reminded me why I don't really like RSpec

 Recently, our friend from a different software company asked us for some help with [mutant](https://github.com/mbj/mutant) setup.
 We asked to share a sample test to discover what can be wrong.
-When I read the snippet on a slack channel, I have immediately wrote:
+When I read the snippet on a slack channel, I had immediately written:

 — _Oh man, this example reminds me why I don't like RSpec._